KevinNovak/Friend-Time/docs/self-hosting.md

         - `mysql.user` - The username to use when accessing the database.
         - `mysql.password` - The password of the user accessing the database.
 5. Install packages.
-    - Navigate into the downloaded source files and run:
+    - Navigate into the downloaded source files and type `npm install`.
-        - `npm install`

 ## Running